opencog/learn/README-Vision.md

 trees is not new, and that we already have some existing software to handle this.

-Given a tree, and a collection of images ... pair-wise MI to be extracted, by counting, as usual.
-See below for more details.

-pair counting.
-See the main README

-High dimensional sparse vectors. see the Main README.

 Examples of channel grammars that a working system should be able to learn automatically: